-Finding your ancestors doesn’t have too cost you the earth.
-In fact you can discover your ancestry without having to spend a penny.
-So in this post I will show you 4 ways that you can easily get access to your ancestors records completely FREE!
+In this helpful guide I will show you 4 ways that you can easily get access to your ancestors records completely FREE!
+Interested?
+Well, please read on.

 Ancestry was the first genealogy site that I discovered and used to find out more about my ancestors.
 And the simple reason why I ‘stumbled‘ across this site was because Ancestry’s recognition as the world’s largest genealogy search site on the planet.